gammapy/gammapy/docs/modeling/index.rst

 and parameter API.
 A list of available model can be found further down this page.
 In general the models are grouped into the following categories:

-- `SpectralModel`: models to describe spectral shapes of sources
+- `~gammapy.modeling.models.SpectralModel`: models to describe spectral shapes of sources
-- `SpatialModel`: models to describe spatial shapes (morphologies) of sources
+- `~gammapy.modeling.models.SpatialModel`: models to describe spatial shapes (morphologies) of sources
-- `SkyModel` and `SkyDiffuseCube`: model to combine the spectral and spatial model components
+- `~gammapy.modeling.models.TemporalModel`: models to describe temporal flux evolution of sources, such as light and phase curves
-- `TemporalModel`: models to describe temporal flux evolution of sources, such as light and phase curves
+- `~gammapy.modeling.models.SkyModel` and `~gammapy.modeling.models.SkyDiffuseCube`: model to combine the spectral and spatial model components

 The models follow a naming scheme which contains the category as a suffix to the class name.